mas-elites/mas-elites/README.md

 <div align="center">

-# Do Agent Societies Develop Intellectual Elites? *The Hidden Power Laws of Collective Cognition in LLM Multi-Agent Systems*
+# Why More Agents Do Not Always Help: Empirical Power Laws of Coordination in LLM Agent Societies*

 ## Overview